AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

 :samp:`--db {directory}`, :samp:`--db-`
   Indicates another directory that should be parsed for GPRconfig's knowledge base.
 Most of the time this is only useful if you are creating your own XML description files locally.
+Additional directories are always processed after the default knowledge base.
 The second version of the switch prevents GPRconfig from reading its default knowledge base.

 .. index:: -h (gprconfig)